Bakersfield Pedestrian Accident Lawyer

 Remember to educate yourself about having to pay taxes on a personal injury settlement.

-There are many, many factors that go into a pedestrian accident settlement, and that is why it’s so important to contact an experienced pedestrian accident lawyer like Daniel Kim.
+There are many, many factors that go into a pedestrian accident settlement, and that is why it’s so important to contact an experienced pedestrian accident lawyer in Bakersfield like Daniel Kim.

-Things like who is at fault, how bad are the injuries etc., all play into a settlement.
+Things like who is at fault or how bad the injuries are all play into a settlement.
+Other factors include:

-- Injuries – of course the severity of your injuries will be a major factor in how much $ you can get.
+- Injuries – of course, the severity of your injuries will be a major factor in how much compensation you can get

 Common Types of Pedestrian Accidents in Bakersfield